luketeaford/manchego/README.md

 ## What it Does
 - [x] Arguments preceeding single- or double-hyphen options are set to true
 - [x] Single- and double- hyphen options can receive space separated values
-- [x] Multiple arguments can be passed to the last single- or double-hyphen option
+- [x] Multiple arguments can be passed to the last single- or double- hyphen option
 - [x] Single-hyphen options can be combined
 - [x] Double-hyphen options are stored in camelCase
 - [x] Double-hyphen options can receive an argument with an equals sign